Make Your Next Trip Extraordinary

 Assuming that the overpriced, mostly chain restaurants concentrated around Waikiki represent all the dining choices on Oahu.
 Outside of Waikiki, you’ll find everything from traditional Hawaiian restaurants, to great inexpensive sushi bars, to family-run places that serve up delicious home-style cooking from all over Asia.

-The view from Diamond Head as the sun rises is magnificent—sometimes you can even see Maui.
+The view from Diamond Head as the sun rises—sometimes you can even see Maui.

-The view from the top of the Pali Highway, which overlooks the sheer Pali cliffs and the lush and gorgeous backside of the island.
-If you’re lucky, you’ll get one of the parasailers in your shot.
+A shot from the top of the Pali Highway, which overlooks the sheer Pali cliffs and the lush back side of the island.
+If you’re lucky, you’ll get a parasailor in your shot.

 The Souvenirs